ServiceCutter/ServiceCutter/readme.md

    * An imaginary trading system one might find in a bank.
 * **CC-Cards** - contains the coupling criteria cards as `png` files.

+The conference paper ["Service Cutter: A Systematic Approach to Service Decomposition"](https://www.researchgate.net/publication/307873263_Service_Cutter_A_Systematic_Approach_to_Service_Decomposition) features decomposition method, coupling criteria, and tool architecture.

+*Update (July 28 2020):* Context Mapper, providing a DSL and tools for domain-driven design, integrates parts of Service Cutter since its version 5.14.
+See ["Context Map Suggestions with Service Cutter"]( https://contextmapper.org/docs/service-cutter-context-map-suggestions/).

+# Build and Run

 All source code is released under the terms of the Apache 2.0 license.

-# Build and Run

 > :warning: **This project is no longer maintained.**
 > The build is currently broken, and it would require significant effort to update all dependencies.